CloPeMa/garment_dataset/README.md

 =====

-The [yamlmatlab][yaml] library is used for YAML parsing and is included in this repository.
+The annotation is stored in the [yaml][] markup language and The [yamlmatlab][] library is used for YAML parsing.
+The library is included in this repository.

 Documentation
 =============